 Once the case is closed successful (status 26), this service is transitioned to the provider responsible for funding, which may include payment through the individual’s community employment services waiver plan funded by the Provider-led Arkansas Shared Savings Entity (PASSE), a model of organized care created by Act 775 of 2017.
 Each PASSE is made up of governing providers who have entered a partnership with an experienced program administration organization.
 If the individual is not on waiver, providers must generate funding to provide extended services.

+Priority: ARS will leverage other public and private funds to increase resources for extended services and expanded supported employment opportunities for youth with the most significant disabilities.

+ARS set the strategy to determine methods for funding extended services for youth with disabilities not to exceed four years through the Employment First Vendors (CRPs, SE providers, and other external employment).
+No action was taken because of Covid-19.

+ARS created the Youth Extended Services (YES) policy for fee payments by ARS that was promulgated in 2019.
+ARS Field staff were trained on the policy during PY2020.
+Providers received training related to ARS’ Youth Extended Services policy and fee for service.

+ARS set the strategy to develop new service components or agreements with partners of state agencies for sequential funding of extended services to assure youth with disabilities have successful employment opportunities.
+ARS has not pursued this strategy due to the COVID pandemic.

+ARS set the strategy to provide education and instruction of WIOA expectations to providers and will establish Memorandums of Understanding or contract services to providers to initiate services to potentially eligible clients.
+This is ongoing.
+MOUs are renewed annually.
+ARS has partnered with vendors to provide Pre-ETS services to potentially eligible and eligible students.

 Vocational Rehabilitation (Combined or General) Certifications